 Some of the best National Parks, like Corcovado, border the ocean where lush green jungle weaves in and out of white sand beaches, and you can stop for a swim in emerald waters under clear blue skies while white-faced monkeys watch curiously from the shore.

 2. Watch Arenal Volcano erupt from nearby hot springs

-There are a variety of hot springs to choose from, ranging from amusement park to romantic resort, to low key, and free.
+There are a variety of hot springs to choose from, ranging from amusement parks to romantic resorts to low-key and free.

 3. Surf Anywhere!

-Costa Rica’s beaches offer an array of surfing options for every skill level, from beginner to award-winning professional.
+Costa Rica’s beaches offer various surfing options for every skill level, from beginner to award-winning professional.

-Check out surf lessons in Jaco Beach, Playa Hermosa, or on the Nicoya Peninsula.
-For the pros, I recommend a visit to Roca Bruja (Witch’s Rock) in Guanacaste, Salsa Brava in the Caribbean coastal town of Puerto Viejo, or the epic 2 km wave in the southwest coastal town of Pavones.
+For the pros, I recommend visiting Roca Bruja (Witch’s Rock) in Guanacaste, Salsa Brava in the Caribbean coastal town of Puerto Viejo, or the epic 2 km wave in the southwest coastal town of Pavones.

 4. Go whitewater rafting on the Pacuare River

 Whitewater rafting in Costa Rica is best on the Pacuare River.
 Five hours raging down class 3, 4, and 5 rapids while howler monkeys holler at you from the treetops and jaguars, ocelots and sloths peek at you passing through densely vegetated gorges.

 Book your trip with an experienced company that employs professional guides and has excellent customer feedback.